-- Monitor, formulate, review, and recommend policies and procedures for evaluation of faculty. - b.
+- a.
+Monitor, formulate, review and recommend policies and procedures for evaluation of Contingent Faculty. - b.
 Formulate, review, and recommend policies and procedures for evaluation of academic administrators. - c.
-Formulate, review, and recommend policies and procedures for the awarding of tenure and/or promotion. - d.
-Formulate and review policies and procedures on faculty appointments and search and screen.
-The Equal Opportunity officer of the university will meet with the committee as needed to establish and modify procedures related to faculty hiring.
+Formulate and review policies and procedures for Contingent Faculty appointments and search and screen procedures for all Faculty.
+The Equal opportunity officer of the university will meet with the committee as needed to establish and modify procedures related to Faculty hiring.